arjobsen/swap-capslock-esc/README.md

 _How?_

-Download and install [AutoHotkey](https://www.autohotkey.com/download/).
+Download and install [AutoHotkey](https://www.autohotkey.com/download/) for Windows.
 Put SwapCapsLockEsc.ahk in %APPDATA%/Roaming/Microsoft/Windows/Start Menu/Programs/Startup to start the script automatically at boot.

 _More of this?_

-Fond of more typing with less finger movement.
+Like typing with less finger movement?
 Check out the Dvorak keyboard layout.